korhanertancakmak/SPRING-BOOT/01-spring-boot-overview/README.md

 So I'll just move into my downloads directory on my computer.
 And here's that `mycoolapp.zip` that was just created by the Spring Initializr website.
-I'll simply unzip it or uncompress it.
+I'll simply unzip it or uncompressed it.
 And then, I'll basically just take this folder here and just copy it.
 So in my file system, I have a directory here called `dev-spring-boot`.